bickoSiTiEff/Raspio/README.md

 * `app` - Directory for the source code of the android app
 * `documents` - Consists of needed documents for this school project
   * `assets` - Images to be used elsewhere in this repository
+* `setup` - Directory for files and scripts that are used to install the Raspberry Pi server application
 * `server` - Directory for the source code of the Raspberry Pi server application

 ## Documents